Skip to content

 5. People Quality: What Matters Most

-How we select and assess our people
+How we select and assess people

-- Accountability — whether the worker flags a problem or conceals it
+• Accountability — whether the worker flags a problem or conceals it

 Red flags